About the Buddhafield Café

 We can also adapt our set-up to offer a spa garden — complete with sauna, hot tubs, showers and chill-out space — and a cinema.

-We are registered with our local authority — Mid Devon District Council — and have full public and employment liability insurance.
-All documentation is available on request.
+We are registered with our local authority, Mid Devon District Council, and have full public and employment liability insurance.
+Principle Café managament documentation is available in another section of this website.